purplevan/Cert_Reviews/README.md

 Unlike standard certifications, these certs are obtained by completing smaller assesssments, not one big test.
 As an added bonus, the training is available freely through Cybrary, so you only have to pay to acquire the certifications.
 You can take the training before you pay and decide for yourself if it is worth it or not to become officially certified.

-The CTI certification requires completion of 4 assessment modules, seen below:
+The CTI certification requires completion of the 4 assessment modules seen below:

 ![image](https://user-images.githubusercontent.com/102703911/165873601-9aa3cba9-c0ac-43f9-a689-8d2b2aa75153.png)